sbahali1/awsBackend/README.md

 POST: /minigame/:gameId/:user/:score
 Used to send information about the status of a minigame

-POST: /eject/:gameId
+POST: /eject/:gameId/:username
-Used to initiate the ejection process
+Used to initiate the ejection process (Fails if anyone but the host, user1, initiates)

-POST: /newRound/:gameId
+POST: /newRound/:gameId/:username
-Used to initiate a new round of play
+Used to initiate a new round of play (Fails if anyone but the host, user1, initiates)

 PUT: /newGame/:gameId/:user1
 Used to initiate a new game